 AUK students have certainly proven to be quite the artists on several occasions and it is always a joy to attend student exhibitions held throughout the academic year to behold our rising talents.
-It becomes Continued on 3
+It becomes

 If there's anything you'd like to let us know, please send an email to voice@auk.edu.kw.